-Objective: Trainees must have the ability to institute and manage antiretroviral therapy.
+Objective: Trainees must have the ability to institute and manage antiviral therapy as relates specifically to HIV, HCV and HBV.

-- Pharmacokinetics and mode of action of available therapy - Mechanisms of resistance/cross resistance - Knowledge on how to access further information e.g. on current guidelines etc.
+- Pharmacokinetics and mode of action of available therapy - Mechanisms of resistance/cross resistance - Knowledge on how to access further information e.g. current guidelines etc. - In depth knowledge of antiretroviral therapy for COVID 19 and HIV infections. - Drug interactions

-- Understanding of resistance/cross resistance - Understanding of evidence based guidelines - Facilitate patient decision-making based on knowledge and understanding of the issues - Ability to recommend appropriate drug regimens - Appropriate use of guidelines - Monitor for and recognise side effects - Ability to involve the patient in the process - Unbiased application of knowledge to the clinical situation
+- Understanding of resistance/cross resistance - Understanding of evidence based guidelines - Facilitate patient decision-making based on knowledge and understanding of the issues - Ability to recommend appropriate drug regimens - · Appropriate use of guidelines - Monitor for and recognise side effects - Ability to involve the patient in the process - Unbiased application of knowledge to the clinical situation